-Brokenness can be seen within our borders with the use of drugs and alcohol; measures to self medicate are not all that unusual.
-Brokenness can be witnessed among those who are religious addicts who have swapped out chemicals for religion.
+Brokenness within our borders is with the use of drugs and alcohol; measures to self-medicate are not all that unusual.
+Brokenness witnessed among those who are religious addicts have swapped out chemicals for religion.
 Then there are those who are unable to stop the G-d talk or giving lectures to the point of saturating and driving everyone away; compromising friendships.

 Another friend once said “We have allies who try to convince us that they are our best friends and have our best interests at heart.
 Don’t believe all of them.”
-She was referring to outside of our borders and in particularly, referencing straights who claim to be allies, because they happened to like gays.
+She was referring to outside of our borders and in particular, referencing straights who claim to be allies, because they happened to like gays.
 What does it take to be an ally for any cause?
 Isn’t it good enough to like gays?

-Good allyship requires training and education on the culture the ally supports.
-Allies who do not seek proper training and education fail to understand the dynamics, the history of how critical issues played a force in the human rights movement and they won’t know how to hold a conversation if the translation of language is not well understood, so in seeking information it is equally important to speak with individuals who are able to translate the gay language.
-Speaking on issues which affect the rights of a human population requires having the conversations, being able to participate in dialogue and agreeing to removing all caution and stop signs and signals in order to keep the dialogue flowing and moving forward.
-Once censoring is employed traffic jams occur and the conversation stops; imploding the process.
-We welcome allies who are schooled, but we run from those when we see the damage that was done, because they failed to understand their position on issues affecting the oppressed group.
+Good ally-ship requires training and education on the culture the ally supports.
+Allies, who don’t seek proper training and education, fail to understand the dynamics and the history of how critical issues played a force in the human rights movement.
+They don’t know how to hold a conversation so in seeking information, it is equally important to speak with individuals who can translate the language of the gay culture.
+Speaking on issues which affect the rights of a human population requires having the conversations, being able to participate in dialogue and agreeing to remove all caution and stop signs and signals to keep the discussion flowing and moving forward.
+Once censoring is employed traffic jams occur and the conversation ends; imploding the process.
+We welcome schooled allies, but we run from those when we see the damage that done because they failed to understand their position on issues affecting the oppressed group.

-“Straights who think they can speak for the LGBT and who claim they give LGBT a voice is somewhat insulting”, said another friend of mine.
+“Straights who think they can speak for the LGBT and who claim they give LGBT a voice is somewhat insulting,” said another friend of mine.
 “We have a voice.
-We aren’t heard because they don’t want to hear what we have to say.
+They don’t want to hear what we have to say.
 Big difference!”
-We hear the expression Giving Voice, a lot.
+We hear the expression of Giving Voice, a lot.

-Do people realize how this is perceived by those, whose voices are never heard, because they either are not invited to the table or if they are they are overshadowed by the greater force?
-Do people realize that when they speak out on behalf of the marginalized group that this is still not really giving the individuals of the oppressed group their voice?
-Do they not realize that the more they speak out, swapping places and swapping expressions, which originated with the oppressed group, that they are partaking in silencing the very group to whom they should be giving the stage?
+Do people realize how this is perceived by those never heard?
+That it is because they either are not invited to the table or are overshadowed by the greater force?
+Do people realize that when they speak out on behalf of the marginalized group that this is still not giving the individuals of the oppressed group an opportunity to be heard?
+Do they not realize that the more they speak out, swapping places and swapping expressions, which originated with the oppressed group, are partaking in silencing the very group to whom they should be giving the stage?

-Another friend of mine said this … “They don’t really respect us; if they did then they would ask for our insights and knowledge on the subject.”
+Another friend of mine said this “They don’t respect us; if they did, then they would ask for our insights and knowledge on the subject.”
 We see LGBT human rights groups send in straights to serve as leaders and role models for LGBT organized action as if the LGBT movement for decades has never had any experts in this realm.

 LGBT see B.S. a mile away.
 We recognize mixed messages in a heartbeat.
 We see patronizing behavior coming before the person finishes delivering.
-This stems from years of marginalization, having to identify sublimable behaviors and messages.
-When we witness this within organized groups for action we see the writing on the wall.
+This behavior stems from years of marginalization, having to identify sublimable behaviors and messages.
+When we witness this within organized groups for action, we see the writing on the wall.

-My personal accounting, living as a gender fluid queer, has been agonizing – while at at other times – liberating when I surround myself with other queers who understand the language and the power in words to help raise awareness of a subculture within a culture.
-When we are prevented or reminded of who we are through messages from well meaning straights that sound something along these lines, … “Why do you have to talk the gay stuff all the time?”; we realize we don’t have the same rights to joke or have access to conversations unless they are heteronormative.
-The conversations is driven down a one way street.
+My accounting, living as a gender fluid queer, has been agonizingly difficult – while at other times – liberating when I surround myself with other queers who understand the language and the power in words to help raise awareness of a subculture within a culture.
+When we are prevented or reminded of who we are through messages from well-meaning straights that sound something along these lines, “Why do you have to talk the gay stuff all the time?”; we realize we don’t have the same rights to joke or have access to conversations unless they are heteronormative.
+These conversations are a one-way street.
 The traffic only flows in one direction.
 To cross over into other lanes of identities and discussions becomes a hazardous endeavor.

-I can talk the gay talk, walk the gay walk, live and breath the gay who I am, but only if I am with gays.
+I talk, walk, live and breath as the person I am, but only if I am with gays.
 This privilege is not extended to me once I cross into the hetero world of those who practice living heteronormative lives as cisgenders in a binary world.
 I have watched the gay community agree to the limit setting imposed on them by cisgenders.

-Even in our gay community we have people who don’t want to move away from heteronormative roles.
+Even in our gay community, we have people who don’t want to move away from heteronormative roles.
 It is perplexing to me how someone can be gay and be so closed off to the rest of the gay culture.
 These individuals are equally as guilty as those who refuse to listen and learn about the gay cultural movement.

 My friend was correct.
-We are a broken community inside our borders, but we are also witnessing the brokenness outside of our borders from cisgender allies who insert themselves, uninvited and challenge our gender non-conforming behaviors, swapping the language and describing those who are gender benders and non-conformists as aggressive and angry while they would herald these qualities in cisgender men, challenge these qualities in women and the LGBT.
+We are a broken community inside our borders, but we are also witnessing the brokenness outside of our borders from the cisgender allies who insert themselves, uninvited.
+They challenge our gender non-conforming behaviors, swapping the language and describing those who are gender benders and non-conformists as aggressive and angry, while they would herald these qualities in cisgender men, challenge these qualities in women and the LGBT.

-Privilege is a lovely thing to have, but it is only lovely when you recognize it and appreciate having it.
-It is an ugly thing when it becomes a power struggle, leads to entitlement and superiority; egomaniacal individuals who need their egos fed at the expense of another end up serving in roles as predators looking for a host on whom to feed and in the end serve only their own best interests.
+Privilege is a lovely thing to have, but only when you recognize it and appreciate having it.
+It is an ugly thing when it becomes a power struggle, leads to entitlement and superiority.

-If we could just stand up for each other, be kinder and forget what it will do for our popularity, we would actually get somewhere to civil and the world might be a better place for all of us.
+If we could stand up for each other, be kinder and forget what it will do for our popularity, we would get somewhere to civil, and the world might be a better place for all of us.
 It must start with language and not just a few words as this would abandon the rest of the gay culture.
 A lesson which could easily apply to any oppressed group.

 Bring out the dictionary and let the lesson begin with words.